 If you rent a room in someone else’s home and do not get or pay for meals, you are considered to be “a roomer.”
 As a roomer, you can apply for SNAP as a separate household, so long as you purchase and prepare the majority of your meals separately from the other people in the house.
 106 C.M.R.§361.230(A).
-See question 35.
+See Can I get benefits separately from other people I live with?

 If you live in someone else’s home and you pay that person for a room and at least half your weekly meals, you are considered to be a “boarder.”
 You are not eligible for SNAP benefits as a separate household.
 106 C.M.R.§361.240 (D).